 • Technological trends and their impact on business

 • Legal regulations that impact the industry

 One can leverage the PESTLE Analysis to understand the factors and drivers within the organization environment and their influence on the direction of the organization.

 This technique presents a diagrammatic representation of information workflows including processes and decisions.
 Business Process Modeling utilizes notations and Unified Modeling Language (UML) Activity diagrams for the technique.

 Business analysts are trained to use this technique during the Analysis Phase of any project to understand the processes of the project.
 It can support project implementation and assist even in business process changes.

 This technique works owing to the direct nature of the presentation to showcase how a business process can be executed efficiently within a certain function.
 The visual representation of the steps to be completed can help explain complex sequences of tasks of any project too.

 5. Data Modeling

 Data modeling is a Business Analysis Technique that describes all requirements in terms of data elements.
 Data Modeling describes entities and its attributes are recorded.
 It visually illustrates how the entities are related to other entities with help of common attributes.
-This technique is applied during Analysis and Design stages of a project and can be used in context of software development or data analytics-based project too.
+This technique is applied during the Analysis and Design stages of a project and can be used in the context of software development or data analytics-based project too.

 The above 5 business analysis techniques are highly popular in more ways than one and relevant in diverse scenarios too.
 A BA with thorough training will be able to leverage the best ideals of every technique for the maximum positive impact in a project.